Christmas-differences-between-UK-USA-London-2021

 Despite these differences, there are also some things that are in fact the same on both sides of the pond.

-– The red ‘Starbucks’ cup arrival is one of the most anticipated events of the holiday season in the UK and the USA.
+• The red ‘Starbucks’ cup arrival is a greatly anticipated event of the holiday season in the UK and the USA.

 I write often about Christmas Things to Do in London on my blog.